 We get to the heart of the matter, how are we going to choose our wide-angle lens, apart from the notion of budget… because you’re certainly not wealthy, are you?
 More seriously though, there is a good chance that it is the budget that is holding you back more than anything else, but I do not mention it as one of the elements to be considered.
 I’m purely giving you tips from a technical aspect.
 Everyone will finalize their choice according to their budget!

 In my opinion, this is the most important aspect when choosing your wide-angle lens.
 Why?
 Simply because almost all the lenses made for an APS-C camera (e. g.
 Canon Eos 7D) cannot be placed on a full frame camera (e. g.
 5d mark series).
 The opposite will always be true.
 If you are new to photography, there is a good chance that you started with an APS-C body.
 Remember that the focal length values given on the lenses are always indicated for a Full Frame body.
 There is in fact a conversion factor between the two types of bodies, on average 1.5x.
-Basically, if you buy a Canon 16-35mm wide-angle lens (made for Full Frame sensor), and place it on an APS-C body, you actually get the equivalent of a 24-52mm focal length, which is not really a wide angle anymore.
+Basically, if you buy a Canon 16-35mm wide-angle lens (EF lens build for Full frame sensor), and place it on an APS-C body, you actually get the equivalent of a 24-52mm focal length, which is not really a wide angle anymore.
 The purpose of this article is not to explain in detail the difference between the two types of sensors (we will come to that one day), the idea is simply to let you know that some wide-angle lenses won’t fit on some sensors.
 It would be a shame to buy a 500$ wide-angle lens that you can’t put on your body, right?
 If you don’t know what type of sensor you bought, just type the name of your camera online and you should find what you are looking for.
 The instructions for your camera also have it.

 A brief aside before moving on.
 Ask yourself if you are considering a switch to Full Frame, i.e. changing your camera body?
 If so, it may be wiser to invest a bit more in your next wide-angle lens so that it is directly compatible with your next camera.
 If you are not planning any changes, you can still purchase a wide-angle lens for APS-C without any trouble.
 Everything will then depend essentially on your budget and your needs.
 Be careful, however, to think carefully about the elements mentioned below concerning the conversion factor.
 If you are sure that you’re not switching to Full Frame, you can buy a wide-angle lens suitable for the APS-C directly (e. g. the excellent Canon 10-22 mm).

 Once you have identified the type of body and the potential evolution of your camera body, you can look at the purely technical aspects.
 Let’s start with the maximum aperture of your future lens.
 This is the “f/” noted on the lens.
 Is it important for a wide-angle lens?
 Everyone will have his or her own personal opinion on the matter, I’ll give you mine.
 I would say that everything depends on your purpose.
-If you only use your wide-angle lens in landscape photography, it seems less important at first, because you rarely shoot with a wide aperture.
+If you only use your wide-angle lens in landscape photography, it seems less important at first, because you rarely shoot wide open.
 You’ll probably use between f/11 and f/14.
-The question is especially relevant if you are using your lens for example in reportage, for wedding photography indoors, market when you travel, in any low light situation.
+The question is especially relevant if you are using your lens for example in reportage, for wedding photography indoors, when you travel, in any low light situation.
 If you are a beginner, I remind you that having a lens with a wide aperture (“bright lens”) mainly allows two things: taking pictures faster (faster shutter speed) and blurring your background.
 You may find yourself in many such situations:

 - Lack of brightness: Remember that aperture and shutter speed are related.
 If you can open at f/2.8 instead of f/4, you can shoot your picture twice as fast, which is not nothing.
 To mention just a few examples where a wide aperture is necessary on a wide-angle lens: concert photography, indoor wedding, indoor reportage (markets, dark rooms, etc.).
 Being able to gain a stop of speed will allow you to take more handheld pictures….

-- Desire to blur the background: You should also know that the wider the aperture of your camera lens (small f/), the more you are able to blur the background of your picture and get a nice bokeh (background blur).
+- Desire to blur the background: You should also know that the wider the aperture of your camera lens (small f/), the more you are able to blur the background of your picture and get a nice bokeh (background blur/out of focus area).
 You can also play even more on the depth of field.
 This will be particularly useful for night photography, stars, and even in reportage photography where we often want to isolate and highlight a subject close to us.
 If the background isn’t very nice, you might as well blur it, right?

 As you’ve understood, everything will depend on your priorities and photography needs.
 It is not for nothing that a f/4 max. aperture lens is often half as expensive as a f/2.8 max. aperture lens.
 However, if you have the budget, I’d advise for you to go for it…